joshbduncan/word-search-generator/CHANGLOG.md

 - Tox config
 - `max_fit_tries` raised to 1000 to help more words fitting within smaller puzzles
 - `get_random_words()` now accepts a `max_length` argument, helpful when working with puzzles of a smaller size
+- Dependencies updated and tested on latest release
+    - Updated word search puzzle export to work with fpdf2 v2.7.5 changes

 ### Removed